shop-gang/caramel/docs/NEXT_STEPS.md

 - Ensure all code passes linting and tests before merging to `dev`
 - Note: The dev container ensures a consistent environment for all contributors, so onboarding and setup are simplified.
 Focus on configuration and feature development rather than tool installation.

+## Immediate Technical Debt Sprint (2025-05-28)

+- Migrate all backend JavaScript files to TypeScript
+- Review and expand test coverage for backend and frontend
+- Audit and update documentation for all APIs and modules
+- Document progress and completion in CHANGELOG.md and issues.md

 ---

 _You are ready to continue building out ChronosCraft AI!_